-By: Joanna Agosta Shere
+By Joanna Agosta Shere

-On June 21, 2018, the South Dakota vs Wayfair case changed the tax landscape for internet sales tax.
-The U.S. Supreme Court decided in favor of South Dakota in giving states the option of requiring sales tax collection by remote retailers (internet, mail order, phone, etc.) when the seller doesn’t otherwise have a physical presence in the state (property, employees, sales representatives, etc.).
+On June 21, 2018, the South Dakota vs. Wayfair case changed the tax landscape for internet sales tax.
+The U.S. Supreme Court decided in favor of South Dakota in giving states the option of requiring sales tax collection by remote retailers (internet, mail-order, phone, etc.) when the seller doesn’t otherwise have a physical presence in the state (property, employees, sales representatives, etc.).
 The Court recognized companies could establish a sufficient economic presence in a state to create nexus, in addition to a physical presence.
 In this case, the Court recognized South Dakota’s law setting economic nexus at $100,000 or 200 in yearly sales transactions into that state as being reasonable.
-In so doing, the Court overturned its 1992 Quill Corp vs North Dakota ruling that required a physical presence when taxing interstate commerce.
+In so doing, the Court overturned its 1992 Quill Corp. vs. North Dakota ruling that required a physical presence when taxing interstate commerce.

-The 2018 Court ruling poses a potential challenge for a small business’s ability to monitor sales where a company does not have a physical presence and address the different state tax policies and procedures.
+The 2018 Court ruling poses a potential challenge for a small business’ ability to monitor sales where a company does not have a physical presence and address the different state tax policies and procedures.
 This can be a very difficult, and expensive, landscape to cover for the small business selling online.

-First of all, it would be a good recommendation to work with a business tax specialist that can help guide you through the various state requirements.
+First of all, it would be a good recommendation to work with a business tax specialist who can help guide you through the various state requirements.
 Five states do not have sales tax requirements.
 Most others now have minimum sales or transaction thresholds for creating economic nexus or are in the process to establishing them.
 For example, in Massachusetts, you only create nexus once you have sold at least $500,000 worth of goods or services or at least 100 transactions.
 Many other states have adopted the South Dakota approach of $100,000 of sales or 200 transactions.
-Once you have reviewed your sales data, you can then determine if you need to be collecting sales tax.
+Once you have reviewed your sales data, you can then determine if you need to collect sales tax.

 Only selling business-to-business does not necessarily get you off the hook for collecting sales tax.
 Most states require that you possess their re-sell certificates in order to not charge for sales tax.
 These exemption certificates need to be updated periodically depending upon each state’s policies.